edmund844328/Group-110/README.md

 2. Each new account comes with an initial capital of USD10,000.

-3. There will be ten U.S. company stocks (FB, AAPL, AMZN, NFLX, GOOG, AAL, QCOM, MMM, JPM, WMT) and 4 commodities (Bitcoin, HKD, Gold, Crude Oil) available for trading.
+3. There will be five U.S. company stocks (FB, TSLA, AMZN, GOOG, AAPL), 4 H.K. stocks (Tencent: 0700, HKEX: 0388, Alibaba 9988 and HSBC Holdings plc: 0005) and two forex pairs (USD/EUR AND USD/GBP) available for trading.

 4. User date (name, age, remaining capital) will be saved into a file after each trading week.

-5. For every 4 weeks, the player will receive a monthly salary of USD 2,000, which will increase, decrease or remain unchanged depending on some random events.
+5. For every 4 weeks, the player will receive a monthly salary of USD 1,000.

 Game Procedures: